NEW ALBUM FELEASE 2021

 An immigrant who faced tremendous challenges herself, Fely was born and raised in the West African nation of Cote d'Ivoire, where she released two albums to critical acclaim in the 1990s.
 She now resides in San Francisco, where she's continued to refine her sound and vision.
 She's released two more albums and an EP since 2004, racking up more accolades on this side of the Atlantic, including a 2010 Billboard Award nomination for Best Independent Artist, and an Independent Music Award for "Best Song" in the World Beat category.

 Her music is firmly rooted in tradition, but cosmopolitain in composition and outlook.
 Her unflinching lyrics are inspired by current events, and always grounded in her own life experiences.
 Fely sings in many different languages: English and French as well as in the languages she grew up speaking, such as Gouro, Bete, and Dioula.
 A dancer as well as a musician, Fely specializes in the traditional rhythms of the West African forest region, such as gbegbe, gahou, alloukou, and the zaouli — a mask dance from her own Gouro people, that’s been inscribed on the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO in 2017.

 Discover Fely's singular voice this spring with YITA, available on all major platforms, 3/8/21.

 #newmusic #ivorycoast #freshnewmusic #singer #singersongwriter #bayarea #cotedivoire #westafrican #westafricanvibes #music

 Help Promote Fely Tchaco's Music to Reach More Listeners!

-Now you can pre order my new album coming up in March 2021.
+Now you can purchase the new album on all online platforms.
 Your contribution will help me create more music to satisfy a special fan like yourself!
 Your continued support is appreciated!

 Enter the amount you wish to donate